Buying a home with us

 It is always important to remember you are not just investing in bricks and mortar, but you are purchasing a quality of life for you and your family.
 Only you can truly decide how much that is worth to you.
 We will provide you with advice on the level at which you should bid, taking into account the valuation of the property, the number of competing bids likely and your own personal circumstances.

 How you will fund the purchase and how you wish to arrange your funding should be considered at an early stage.
 For the vast majority, a mortgage will be required.
-Whilst you may get lucky sourcing your own mortgage either online or with your own bank, it is likely that for a modest fee, a financial adviser will be able to obtain a better deal for you.
+Whilst you may get lucky sourcing your own mortgage offer either online or with your own bank, it is likely that for a modest fee, a mortgage adviser will be able to obtain a better deal for you.
 Financial advisers may also have access to mortgages not available to borrowers directly on the web or through the branch of their bank or building society.
-We have contacts with several financial advisers and will be happy to suggest someone who can sort out the whole funding headache for you.
+We have contacts with several mortgage advisers and will be happy to suggest someone who can help you obtain a mortgage agreement.

 As specialist conveyancing practitioners, who deal with the purchase and sale of property day in and day out, we understand that you are not just buying a house, but are perhaps buying your dream home.
-Subject to your instructions we will negotiate the missive, or purchase contract.
+Subject to your instructions we will negotiate the missive, or purchase contract and help you throughout the conveyancing process.
 We will forward to you copies of all of the contractual stages of the missive and will keep you advised of all progress made in the conclusion of same.
 On your behalf, we will:

 - Examine the title deeds to your property.